- Visiting the Amazon jungle in Peru

 The Amazon jungle straddles a number of South American countries, and each would entreat you that their portion of the earth’s lungs are the finest.

-Brazil is the fifth largest country in the world and it certainly likes to lay a claim to being the Amazon authority in the region.
+Brazil is the fifth largest country in the world and it certainly likes to lay claim to being the Amazon authority in the region.

-But the obvious choice is rarely the best choice.
+However, the obvious choice is rarely the best choice.

 Colombia and Ecuador might like to dispute it, but it is Peru that offers the best Amazon jungle experience.